araohatkokate/merge-sort-analysis/README.md

 # Merge Sort Analysis
 ## Overview
 This assignment focuses on analyzing the time complexity of a function with two nested loops that each run \(n\) times, resulting in a complexity of **O(n²)**.
 There is also measurement of the function’s execution time for various input sizes, plot the results, and fitting a polynomial curve to verify the quadratic time complexity.
-The plot graph also determines \(n_0\), the point where the function's asymptotic behavior begins to dominate.There is also implementation of Merge Sort, which runs in **O(n log n)**.
+The plot graph also determines \(n_0\), the point where the function's asymptotic behavior begins to dominate.
+There is also implementation of Merge Sort, which runs in **O(n log n)**.

 ## Time Complexity Analysis (Task 3)